Copra Processing Plant

 The Courts

 The Supreme Court This is a superior court of record with final authority to adjudicate all cases and controversies brought before it.
 It consists of a chief justice and two associate justices.
-The current chief justice is Daniel N. Cadra, an American who was appointed to a 10-year term in September 2013.
-Generally, associate justices have been Read More
+The chief justice is Daniel N. Cadra, an American who was served as chief justice of the Supreme Court since September 2003.
+Generally, Read More